MAKE MONEY EQUAL

 quotes

 Money is an issue for a lot of people – but women encounter far more systemic obstacles when it comes to their finances.
 Gender inequality reaches far beyond low salaries and boardroom tokenism; it starts with the way we’re taught.
 It starts with the way we’re spoken to.”
-Anne Boden@AnneBoden CEO & Founder
+Anne Boden@AnneBoden Founder

 Let’s talk about money in the same way to everyone.